Tuesday, December 28, 2021

 Aura: Faint evocation; Caster Level: 9th; Prerequisites: Craft Magic Arms and Armor, feeblemind; Cost: 25,320 shillings; Cost to Create: 12,820 shillings + 1,000 experience points.
 Weight: 2 lbs.

-Vigor Blade: (Book of Eldritch Might II) This +1 longsword inflicts 1 point of temporary Strength damage from the foes it strikes.
-In a given day, ager it inflicts at least 5 points of Strength damage, it can cast bull's strength upon the wielder; the spell lasts for three hours.
+Vigor Blade: (Book of Eldritch Might II) This +1 longsword inflicts 1 point of temporary Strength damage upon the foes it strikes.
+In a given day, after it inflicts at least 5 points of Strength damage, it can cast bull's strength upon the wielder; the spell lasts for three hours.
 It can activate the bull's strength ability no more than once per day.

 Aura: Faint transmutation; Caster Level: 3rd; Prerequisites: Craft Magic Arms and Armor, bull's strength, ray of enfeeblement; Cost: 16,315 shillings; Cost to Create: 8,315 shillings + 640 experience points.
 Weight: 4 lbs.